Roofing dumpster rental in Skokie

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt shingles do per square; these materials punish a standard container that was not built for the heavy load.
-We route a 30-yard bin via lowboy for these jobs: the unit features reinforced sides and a heavier floor plate.
-We cap the fill volume below the rim to ensure legal axle weight; we also provide a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; these materials weigh significantly more than asphalt shingles.
+We route a reinforced 30-yard low-wall bin onto a heavy-duty lowboy for these specific jobs: the unit features a thicker floor plate and ribbed side walls.
+We cap the fill volume well below the visual rim to keep the axle weight legal.
+Reach out for our general construction debris service to manage any mixed loads.

 Same-day Pickup for Fast Roof Project Turnover